Dream holidays take you to the breathtaking places you've seen in magazines and on social media but have always wanted to experience for yourself.

 9. Glide through the Swiss Alps on the Glacier Express

 Known as the slowest express train in the world, the Glacier Express offers a magical winter break.
+It's wonderful in autumn too, when you can see the changing colours of the seasons and witness the natural beauty of the Alps.
 On our terrific trip, you'll ride the train, explore the underrated city of Bern and enjoy a lake cruise.

 You won't find a better time to visit the Netherlands than spring, when tulip season arrives, bringing colourful fields full of the blooming flowers.
-It's when you can visit the magnificent Keukenhof Gardens to witness the seven million tulips, daffodils and hyacinths which cover the attraction.
-The canals, windmills and streets of Amsterdam are also at their most beautiful.
+It's when you can visit the magnificent Keukenhof Gardens to see the millions of tulips, daffodils and hyacinths.
+Elsewhere, the canals, windmills and streets of Amsterdam are also at their most beautiful.

-Good Housekeeping's unique trip taking in Amsterdam's tulips takes you to visit the city's famous flower fields with Gardeners' World presenter Adam Frost.
+Good Housekeeping's unique, spring-time trip to Holland takes you to visit the country's famous flower fields with Gardeners' World presenter Adam Frost.
 You'll get to hear his tips and tricks to use in your own garden as you take in the culture and scenery of this wonderful part of Europe.

 11. Experience the magic of Scotland's Royal Scotsman